cetz-package/cetz/docs/overview.md

 These docs are a work in progress!
 Please submit issues for parts that don't make sense or need improving :)

-We are also still trying to find a logo for CeTZ so if you have any ideas please let us know through the Typst discord server.
+We are also still trying to find a logo for CeTZ so if you have any ideas please let us know through the Typst Discord server.